Organic Integration and its required elements for growth

 With these changing and evolving dynamics, leaders need a framework to rely upon by which they can quickly adapt, execute, realign, and consistently provide sound strategy, stability, and sustainability within their organizations and communities.

-STEP 1: PASSION
+PASSION

 Leadership

-STEP 2: STRATEGY
+STRATEGY

 Growth Plan

 Strategy captures the external plan for growth with customers via the products and services offered.
 Strategy must be aligned with the higher purpose of vision, mission, specific goals, and measurable objectives.
-Strategy must also be lived out through the expectations of shared values exemplifying the behaviors that make the culture a great place where people want to be.
+Strategy must also be lived out through the expectations of shared values, exemplifying the behaviors that make the culture a great place where people want to be.

-STEP 3: COLLABORATION
+COLLABORATION

-Team Design
+Team

 Collaboration is not a compromise.
 Collaboration is a win-win because everyone gets what they need.
 Compromise is a lose-lose because everyone must give something up to meet in the middle.

-When people understand the expectations of their roles and if those expectations are aligned with their talents -- they flourish.
+When people understand the expectations of their roles and if those expectations are aligned with their talents, they flourish.

-Furthermore, when team members have a clear line of sight to the vision and external strategy -- while seeing how their role is required for collective success -- watch out!
+Furthermore, when team members have a clear line of sight to the vision and external strategy, while seeing how their role is required for collective success, watch out!
 This collaborative alignment from visionary purpose to individual passion is a powerful force.

-STEP 4: PROCESS
+PROCESS

 Accountability

-Process and accountability activities simply add energy to the speed of growth.
+Process and accountability activities add energy to the speed of growth.
 Process is the discipline required to refine the tasks and steps necessary to remove annoyance and make work and life easier.

 OI is a creative endeavor

-We believe the quest to achieve continuous Organic Integration fundamentally redefines the active role of leadership -- from being less like a jet fighter pilot -- to being more like Neo and Trinity in the Matrix.
+We believe the quest to achieve continuous Organic Integration fundamentally redefines the active role of leadership -- from being less like a jet fighter pilot to being more like Neo and Trinity in the Matrix.

 Thus, leaders accomplishing Organic Integration must be creative and highly skilled at the discipline of aligning these elements together at the same time:

-• understanding people and their passion and talents,
+understanding people and their passions and talents,

-• morphing flexible strategies, repositioning resources, and interpreting objective information,
+morphing flexible strategies, repositioning resources, and interpreting objective information,

-• designing teams to have synergy,
+designing teams to have synergy,

-• building elegant processes and supporting technologies for getting work done, and
+building elegant processes and supporting technologies for getting work done, and

-• doing it all while intuitively following instincts to shift as needed.
+doing it all while intuitively following instincts to shift as needed.

 These skills develop with time, and the more you practice, the better and faster you become.

 Consequently, there is no right way or solution to integrate an organization or community organically.
-It is a series of creative acts that must support the unique DNA of an organization while being performed by the distinct natural talents of their leaders.
+It is a series of creative acts that must support the unique DNA of an organization while being performed by the distinct natural talents of its leaders.

 People lead OI